-- 1. that all States Parties to the HNS Convention should ensure that all contributors in respect of cargoes of LNG discharged on their territory are collectable, in particular if the contributors are not subject to the jurisdiction of a State Party, eg, by - requiring security for a limited amount to the satisfaction of the HNS Fund Secretariat; or - making the receiver of a cargo of LNG the surety of the obligation to pay contribution. - 2. that the same reporting routines pursuant to Articles 21 and 43 of the HNS Convention should be maintained whether or not a contributor in respect of an LNG cargo is subject to the jurisdiction of a State Party, and that the reports of the States Parties may be based on information submitted by the contributors or by others. - 3. that other accounts should not cover, partly or in full, non-collectable contributions in respect of HNS Cargoes.
+- that all States Parties to the HNS Convention should ensure that all contributors in respect of cargoes of LNG discharged on their territory are collectable, in particular if the contributors are not subject to the jurisdiction of a State Party, eg, by requiring the receiver to obtain from such contributors a security for a limited amount to the satisfaction of the HNS Fund Secretariat - 2. that the same reporting routines pursuant to Articles 21 and 43 of the HNS Convention should be maintained whether or not a contributor in respect of an LNG cargo is subject to the jurisdiction of a State Party, and that the reports of the States Parties may be based on information submitted by the contributors or by others if believed to be correct. - that other accounts should never cover, partly or in full, non-collectable contributions in respect of HNS Cargoes. - that all States Parties should collaborate for harmonized national legislations.